-The lack of methods teaching and practice as well as the widespread absence of numbers and their analysis throughout most of the degree sends a clear signal (MacInnes 2015; Rice and Fairgrieve 2001).
+The lack of methods teaching and practice as well as the widespread absence of numbers and their analysis throughout most of the degree sends a clear signal (MacInnes, 2015; Rice and Fairgrieve, 2001).
 Students can see that most staff do not use quantitative analysis in their teaching, even if a module is required for the degree.
 It is seen as a tedious and irrelevant requirement to be put behind you as painlessly as possible.
-Even worse, Williams et al. (2008) found that QM (quantitative methods) teaching was often focused more on knowledge of methods rather than practicing how to use them.
-The use of hands on approaches to data analysis in the teaching of quantitative methods is ‘nigh on pedagogical orthodoxy’ (Kilburn et al. 2014), so the lack of it in methods modules is a worrying indictment of the curriculum.
-It is not surprising that students and many staff tend to regard quantitative methods as irrelevant to the discipline (Falkingham et al. 2009; MacInnes 2009).
-Students dislike methods teaching because it is not perceived as immediately and obviously relevant to their academic work or career (Dyrhauge 2014; Earley 2014; Leston-Bandeira 2013; Marfleet and Dille 2005; Murtonen 2005; Ryan et al. 2014).
-Consequently, traditional approaches to research methods (RM) classes attract poor student evaluations and disappointing learning outcomes (Leston-Bandeira 2013; Marfleet and Dille 2005; Ryan et al. 2014).
-Student hostility discourages staff from using quantitative data in their teaching, and students rarely use it in their final year projects (Williams et al. 2016), which further reinforces negative perceptions about methods.
+Even worse, Williams et al. (2008) found that QM (quantitative methods) teaching was often focused more on knowledge of methods rather than practising how to use them.
+The use of hands-on approaches to data analysis in the teaching of quantitative methods is “nigh on pedagogical orthodoxy” (Kilburn et al., 2014), so the lack of it in methods modules is a worrying indictment of the curriculum.
+It is not surprising that students and many staff tend to regard quantitative methods as irrelevant to the discipline (Falkingham et al., 2009; MacInnes, 2009).
+Students dislike methods teaching because it is not perceived as immediately and obviously relevant to their academic work or career (Dyrhauge, 2014; Earley, 2014; Leston-Bandeira, 2013; Marfleet and Dille, 2005; Murtonen, 2005; Ryan et al., 2014).
+Consequently, traditional approaches to research methods (RM) classes attract poor student evaluations and disappointing learning outcomes (Leston-Bandeira, 2013; Marfleet and Dille, 2005; Ryan et al., 2014).
+Student hostility discourages staff from using quantitative data in their teaching, and students rarely use it in their final year projects (Williams et al., 2016), which further reinforces negative perceptions about methods.

 Interrogating practice

-Are quantitative methods required for the degree or is it optional?
+Are quantitative methods required for the degree or are they optional?

 How many modules require use of quantitative methods?
 How early are students introduced to methods?
-(The sooner the better to signal that it is important for the discipline)
+(The sooner the better to signal that it is important for the discipline.)

 Why learn quantitative methods?
 To what purpose?
 What will students do with these skills after the module?
-(Students need to be clear as to their importance)
+(Students need to be clear as to their importance.)

 What methods or analytical techniques do students need for a final project or dissertation?